 Westminster, London.
 Thu 30 Apr 2015

 Gurkhas march across Bridge St on their way to

 Downing St calling for fair pensions for older ex-soldiers

-As Gurkhas were parading marking 200 years of service to Britain, many
+As Gurkhas were parading marking 200 years of service to Britain,

-UK military pensions for those who retired before 1997.
+demand proper UK military pensions for those who retired before 1997.

 Earlier protests by Gurkhas gained national publicity, thanks partly to

-Many older ex-Gurkhas who taken up their right to live here, and have settled
+Many older ex-Gurkhas who taken up their right to live here, and have

-existing on small payments from a Nepalese charity.
+poverty, often existing on small payments from a Nepalese charity.
 They

 get no pension for less than 15 years service, and otherwise are paid at

 Several hundred Gurkhas and their dependents attended a protest rally

 Peace Picket in Parliament Square